 The evaluation personnel will check the seals around your doors and windows for air leaks.
 They will pinpoint where the worst leaks are in your home and recommend ways to fix them.
 As a result, you’ll prevent wasting energy and save on your monthly bills.

 Finally, airflow problems can occur in your ductwork where there may be hidden blockages.
 Any restrictions in the airflow can cause poor efficiency and also make your home less comfortable.

 Once the service technician completes the home performance evaluation, they will provide you with a recommendation to improve the efficiency of your house.
 Ready to have your evaluation conducted?
 Contact us at 903-285-6550.
-Wood Air Conditioning will be happy to schedule your appointment and help you conserve more energy.
+Wood Air Conditioning & Plumbing will be happy to schedule your appointment and help you conserve more energy.